minvws/nl-rdo-rijksoverheid-ui-theme/README.md

 To run a development server, run `npm run dev`.
 This will perform a development build of the docs site, watch for changes, and run a local http server to serve the files.

-### Visual regression tests
+### Visual tests

-To run the visual regression tests, you will need docker and docker compose and you will need to [authenticate with the GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic):
+To run the visual tests, you will need docker and docker compose and you will need to [authenticate with the GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic):

 1. [Create a GitHub personal access token (classic) with scope `read:packages`](https://github.com/settings/tokens/new?scopes=read:packages&description=GitHub%20Container%20Registry%20Token).
 2. Run `docker login ghcr.io --username <username>`, substituting your GitHub username.
 3. In the password prompt, enter the personal access token you obtained form step 1.

-Once you are authenticated, you can run the visual regression tests:
+Once you are authenticated, you can run the visual tests:

 ```sh
 npm install